chongzhizhao/chongzhizhao.github.io/side_channel/mds_attacks.md

 ## Mechanisms

 RIDL can exploit Line Fill Buffers and Load Ports.
+LFB implements multiple MSHRs to enable a non-blocking cache.

 Fallout leaks data from Store Buffers by forwarding a store value to a faulting or assisting load.

+ZombieLoad's authors deduce that the leakage sources are not only limited to LFB but possibly including the load buffer.
+LFB serves as an interface to other caches and the main memory and keeps track of outstanding loads.
+Memory accesses to uncacheable memory regions, and non-temporal moves all go through the LFB.